KRFOSS/kali-docs/general-use/kali-linux-sources-list-repositories/index.md

 ## Source Repositories

 By using a `deb` in the repositories, it will allow for binary packages to be downloaded.
-However, should you require the source to a package (so you can compile the package yourself if you so wish, or look into debugging a problem with a package), you can add `deb-src` as a extra line in the repositories.
+However, should you require the source to a package (so you can compile the package yourself if you so wish, or look into debugging a problem with a package), you can add `deb-src` as a extra line in the repositories:

 ```console
 kali@kali:~$ echo "deb-src http://http.kali.org/kali kali-rolling main contrib non-free non-free-firmware" | sudo tee -a /etc/apt/sources.list